-The NSW Government's NSW Floodplain Development Manual 2005 is also applicable.
+The NSW Government's NSW Floodplain Development Manual 2005, or any update, is also applicable.

-10a.4 Definitions
+10a.4 Definitions and flood planning concepts

-The terms that are used in this Section of the DCP are consistent with the NSW Government's NSW Floodplain Development Manual 2005 and Upper Hunter Local Environmental Plan 2013.
-Relevant terms to this chapter in addition to those found in the UHLEP 2013 can be found in the Dictionary.
+The terms that are used in this section are consistent with the NSW Government's NSW Floodplain Development Manual 2005 and Upper Hunter Local Environmental Plan 2013.
+Relevant terms to this section in addition to those found in the UHLEP 2013 can be found in the Dictionary.